-- During the linking process, you can set up an HADR connection between the original source database and the Standby instance.
-This allows the Standby instance using HADR for log shipping to always keep its databases in sync with the source.
+During the linking process, you can optionally set up an HADR connection between the original source databases and copies on the Standby instance.
+By doing this the Standby instance will always keep its databases in sync with the source databases using HADR for log shipping.
 It is important to note that a single Standby instance (dSource) can contain multiple databases from multiple different servers and instances as long as each database has a unique name.

-Delphix HADR standby configuration may not meet Db2 DR requirements and should only be used for Delphix use cases.
+Delphix HADR standby configuration may not meet DR requirements and should not be used as such without evaluating your needs.

 Virtual Instance (VDB) Provisioning

-A VDB is created from any selected dSource snapshot and can be provisioned to any desired instance on a target system.
-This operation can be executed to any target system running a supported OS environment.
+A VDB is created based off the desired dSource snapshot and is provisioned to the desired instance on a target system.
+This operation is executed with the desired target system OS environment user.